edhamma/jodok-path/practice.rst

 **First exercise,** to be done in one day.

    1. Perform the mindful walking first, then sit as usual and resolve that within one hour the mental and physical states in the process of arising and ceasing shall appear distinctly.
 Acknowledge ilie awareness, “Rising, falling, sitting, touching”, etc. to complete one full hour.
 While acknowledging, you will perceive the arising ,md ceasing of the mental and physical states more distinctly than before.
-This insight knowledge is called Udyabbayanana.
+This insight knowledge is called Udyabbayañāṇa.

    2. After this, resolve that within the succeeding hour only mental and physical states in cessation (or in their passing-away) shall be perceived.
 Then acknowledge the awareness, “Rising, lulling, sitting, touching,” etc. to complete one full hour.
 While acknowledging, only the passing-away of the mental and physical states will appear, that is, the cessation appears more distinctly than before.
-This insight is called Bhaṁmganana.
-XXX
+This insight is called Bhaṃganñāṇa.

 **Second exercise,** to be done in one day.

    1. Perform the mindful walking first, then sit as usual and resolve that within one hour the Bhayañāna shall arise in you.
 Acknowledge the perceptions, “Rising, falling, sitting, touching,” etc. to complete one full hour.
 While thus acknowledging, fear will arise in your mind.
-This insight knowledge is therefore known as Bhayañāna.
+This insight knowledge is therefore known as Bhayañāṇa.

    2. In the succeeding hours, resolve that the Adinavanana shall arise, and acknowledge the perceptions, “Rising, falling, sitting, touching,” etc. to complete one full hour.
 While acknowledging in the sitting posture, there will arise all kinds of afflictions latent in the mental and physical states, such as pain, aching, impermanence, suffering, and anattā.
-This knowledge is known Adinavanana.
+This knowledge is known Adinavañāṇa.

    3. In the third successive hour resolve that the Nibbid āñāna shall arise.
 Acknowledge the awareness, “Rising, falling, sitting, touching,” to complete one full full hour.
-While acknowledging in the sitting posture there will arise revulsion, the mental and physical states appear to you as ugly refuse, full of afflictions and suffering, unpleasant and disgusting, This knowledge is called Nibbidāñāna.
+While acknowledging in the sitting posture there will arise revulsion, the mental and physical states appear to you as ugly refuse, full of afflictions and suffering, unpleasant and disgusting, This knowledge is called Nibbidāñāṇa.

 **Third exercise,** to be done in one day.

    1. Perform the mindful walking first ; then sit as usual and resolve that within this hour the Muñcitukamyatāñana shall arise.
 Acknowledge the perceptions “Rising, falling, sitting, touching”, to complete one full hour.
 While acknowledging in the sitting posture, there will arise a wish to retire, to escape into seclusion.
-This knowledge is known as Muñcitukamyatāñana.
+This knowledge is known as Muñcitukamyatāñāṇa.

    2. In the succeeding hour resolve that within this hour the Patisamkhañāna shall arise and acknowledge the perceptions, “Rising, falling, sitting, touching,” etc. to complete one full hour.
 While acknowledging in the sitting posture, there will arise an effort to use one's energy to seek detachment and to escape into seclusion.
-This knowledge is Patisamkhanñāna.
+This knowledge is Patisamkhanñāṇa.

    3. In the third successive hour resolve that within this hour the Sarnkharūpekkhañāna, shall arise and acknowledge the perceptions.
 “Rising, falling, sitting, touching,” etc., to complete one full hour.
 While acknowledging in this posture there will arise equanimity with regard to mental and physical states.
-This knowledge is know as Sarnkharūpekkhañāna.
+This knowledge is know as Sarnkharūpekkhañāṇa.

 ----------------------